 Dyer real estate is some of the most expensive in Indiana, although Dyer house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dyer is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dyer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dyer is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Dyer who work in office and administrative support (14.00%), management occupations (10.96%), and sales jobs (10.71%).

 Also of interest is that Dyer has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Dyer is a great place for families with children to consider.
-First of all, many other families with children live here, making Dyer a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Dyer has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Dyer is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dyer’s overall crime rate is lower than average for the country.

 In Dyer, however, the average commute to work is quite long.
 On average, people spend 31.32 minutes each day getting to work, which is significantly higher than the national average.